c444rter/web-analytics/docs/SDD.md

 - The **Backend** processes files by ingesting data into the **Database** (using bulk inserts) and updates progress fields.
 - The **Frontend** polls the **Backend** (using a specific status endpoint) to display real-time progress.
 - The **Analytics API** aggregates data from the **Database** and, when applicable, integrates machine learning projections.
 - The **Machine Learning Module** processes historical data and outputs projections that are merged into analytics results.
+It includes both general time series forecasting and style-based forecasting for product categories.

 ### 6.2.3 Architectural Design Diagrams